lukebond/nodeconf-oslo-20160604/nodeconf-oslo-20160604.md

 - Impress your friends!
 - Learn that you don't need a process monitor
 - Deploy applications that any Linux sysadmin outside the Node.js world will understand
-- systemd is now the standard init system
+- systemd is now more or less the standard init system

 ---